UCLALibrary/feed_ursus/README.md

 # feed_ursus
-Script to process CSVs into an Ursus-ready solr index.
+Script to process CSVs into an Sinai-ready solr index.

 # Using feed_ursus.py